WANdisco/wandisco-documentation-ldm/docs/configuration-hvm.md

 :::important
 Make sure the correct certificates and keys are uploaded for HiveMigrator and all remote agents that are connected.

-Existing connections will break if trusted certificates are not used for HiveMigrator and remote agents.
+Existing connections will break if the trust relationship is not established between HiveMigrator and remote agents.
 :::

 Upload certificates and keys by using the following [HiveMigrator REST API](./api-reference.md#metadata-migrations) endpoints: